AlineAl/Pokemon-IA-Project/README.md

 But I didn't just do integration for this challenge.
 I really liked the idea of space tourism.
 So I couldn't resist adding my touch of humor and modifying some files to include the SG1 team (I love SG1).
 And if I had to choose a team to go into space, I would choose SG1 without hesitation.
 I also took the opportunity to continue working with Apollo Client, I found a GraphQL API grouping rocket launches.
 I included it on the technology page to give some realism.
 I haven't exploited this API in depth but I liked working with it.

+The site is not suitable for screens larger than 1440px.

 And finally, because I'm saving the best for last, I added voice assistance (Alan AI), which is very simple to implement and set up.
 I wanted to add a "science fiction" effect with a robotic voice.
 She is very limited and to help you, here is the list of what you can ask her:
 => What's your name ?